anthony-devarti/weatherapp/Project Data/pseudocode.md

     builds an element on the page that displays an error and has a user friendly message. ok button should remove the message.
 }

+function update() {
+    some sort of update function that tries to set the state of the weatherObject from empty to the correct state }

+backgroundUpdater() {
+    case switch for condition and pushes different instructions to css page based on condition }

+addData(object) {
+    data.push(object)
+}